tylerwillis/super-tortoise/content/pages/index.md

     content: >
-      I'm most well-known as the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $55M worth in 2021) and has raised over $50M to date from marquee investors.
+      I'm most well-known as the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $55M worth in 2021) and has raised over $50M from top investors.

       I prefer to think of myself more broadly as someone who believes very